 During the 1940s, he also began developing and researching at the Institute of Technological Research of the University of São Paulo (IPT/USP) and was first introduced to plywood.
 In 1949, he founded the Fábrica Móveis Artísticos Z, intending to produce large-scale industrialized furniture, good quality and affordable, the furniture was to be materialised using plywood sheets.
 Later, the architect builds the Casa dos Triângulos (1970) and Casa da Beira do Rio (1970) in Nova Viçosa, in which he adopted a very artisanal construction system with typical woods of the region.
 In 1983, Caldas founded the Center for the Development of Applications of The Woods of Brazil (DAM), and gave it to UnB in 1985.
-During this period, he proposed the creation of the Escola do Fazer, a teaching center focused on the use of wood for the construction of houses, furniture and utilitarian objects for the low-income population.
+During this period, he proposed the creation of the construction of houses, furniture and utilitarian objects for the low-income population.